Articles & Tips

 February 2021 Snowfall and Roofing Problems

 While a fresh snowfall can be enjoyable to watch, it is not your roof’s best friend.
-As the snow piles up, it creates a heavyweight on the roof.
+As the snow piles up, it creates a heavy weight on the roof.
 Thawing, re-freezing, and new snowfall can add to the problem.
 The added weight will quickly become a burden on a roof.

 Low-slope roofs are more susceptible to damage than steeper roofs because heavy snows cannot easily slide off.
 Wind-blown drifting can create huge snowdrifts, resulting in substantial loads on certain parts of the roof.
 Multi-level roofs encourage drifting – putting low areas at greater risk for damage.
 Snow or ice accumulation, drifting, and wind can cause unanticipated roof failures and leaks.
 Roofs can (and do) cave in with no warning signs.